RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Reduction of Decentralized Byzantine Attacks to the MITM Attack Model

-As in \cite{Fang2022BRIDGE}, with Byzantine attacks, the decentralized ERM problem stated in \eqref{eqn: decentralized ERM} is hard to solve.
-Best one could hope for solving an ERM problem that is restricted to the set of nonfaulty nodes, i.e.,
+A common conclusion in Byzantine-resilient decentralized learning is that, under arbitrary node failures, one cannot guarantee solving the full decentralized ERM problem in \eqref{eqn: decentralized ERM} over all nodes.
+Instead, the strongest achievable target is the ERM restricted to the regular (nonfaulty) nodes, as in the Byzantine consensus and learning literature (e.g., \citet{su2015byzantine,Su2015ByzantineMO,yang2019byrdie,Fang2022BRIDGE}):

-Here, $\cR \subseteq \cN$ and $\cB \subseteq \cN$ are the set of nonfaulty and faulty nodes in the network, respectively.
-In addition, $r$ denotes the cardinality of the set $\cR$, and the algorithm design parameter $b$ denotes the maximum number of Byzantine nodes that could occur in the network.
-Thus, $0 \leq |\cB| \leq b$ and $r \geq M - b$.
-In addition, without loss of generality, the nonfaulty nodes can be labeled from $1$ to $r$, i.e., $\cR:= \{1,\dots,r\}$.
+Here, $\cN$ denotes the full set of nodes in the network, while $\cB \subseteq \cN$ and $\cR := \cN \setminus \cB$ denote the (static) sets of faulty and regular nodes, respectively, under the classical Byzantine node-failure model.
+Let $r = |\cR|$.
+The design parameter $b$ represents an upper bound on the number of Byzantine nodes, so that $0 \le |\cB| \le b$ and consequently $r \ge M - b$.
+Without loss of generality, we relabel the regular nodes as $\cR = \{1,\dots,r\}$.

-Next, the ERM optimization problem in \eqref{eqn: restricted decentralized ERM} is equivalent to solving the following static Man-in-the-middle attack ERM problem \eqref{eqn: unrestricted decentralized ERM} over the set of all nodes $\cN$:
+To connect this Byzantine objective to our MITM framework, we embed \eqref{eqn: restricted decentralized ERM} into an $M$-node ERM problem in which the regular nodes are required to reach consensus, while the faulty nodes contribute no meaningful optimization signal.
+Concretely, \eqref{eqn: restricted decentralized ERM} is equivalent (up to the harmless scaling $r/M$ in the objective) to the following static MITM ERM problem over all nodes:

-We define the static attack as only the outgoing edges corresponding to the nodes $ \cN \backslash \cR$ being possibly compromised for all time $t$, and the remaining edges remain unaffected.
-Then, from the analysis of algorithm RESIST \eqref{scr1}, \eqref{dst1} for the optimization problem \eqref{eqn: unrestricted decentralized ERM}, we get for any coordinate $k$ that :
+We interpret this as a static MITM instance in which only the outgoing edges associated with nodes in $\cN \setminus \cR$ may be compromised for all time, while edges between regular nodes remain uncompromised.

+Under this construction, the coordinate-wise RESIST iteration inherits the same update recursion previously derived for the MITM model (cf.~\eqref{scr1} and \eqref{dst1}):

-where $ \bQ_{k}( s) = \prod\limits_{l= J \lfloor \frac{t}{J} \rfloor }^{J \lfloor \frac{t}{J} \rfloor + J -2} \bY_{k}(l) $ and
+where $\bQ_{k}( s) := \prod\limits_{l= J \lfloor \frac{t}{J} \rfloor }^{J \lfloor \frac{t}{J} \rfloor + J -2} \bY_{k}(l)$ and

-from Corollary \ref{claim1} in Appendix \ref{section*vaidya_10}.
-Note that Corollary \ref{claim1} can be applied here since, from the viewpoint of a local neighborhood, a Byzantine attack on $b$ nodes amounts to an MITM attack having at most $b$ compromised incoming links within the neighborhood, provided $ b < \min_{j \in \cN}\frac{\lvert \cN_j\rvert +1}{2}$.
-Hence
+from Corollary~\ref{claim1} in Appendix~\ref{section*vaidya_10}.
+Note that Corollary~\ref{claim1} applies here because, from the viewpoint of a regular node and its local neighborhood, a Byzantine attack affecting at most $b$ nodes induces at most $b$ compromised incoming links into that neighborhood, provided $b < \min_{j \in \cN}\frac{|\cN_j|+1}{2}$.
+Consequently, $\bQ_{k}(s)$ inherits the same block structure: